-Greenwell has nearly a dozen CDs to his credit: Smokin (1993), Smoke Alarm (1995), Blowout (1998), Premium Smoke (2000), Smokin’ Christmas (2002), Classic Smoke (2005), Between Iraq and a Hard Place (2008), 99% Blues (2012), Smoky Greenwell’s New Orleans Blue Jam: Live at the Old U.S. Mint (2015), and South Louisiana Blues (2016), and his new album, Blues and the Power of Peace (2019).
+Greenwell has nearly a dozen CDs to his credit: Smokin (1993), Smoke Alarm (1995), Blowout (1998), Premium Smoke (2000), Smokin’ Christmas (2002), Classic Smoke (2005), Between Iraq and a Hard Place (2008), 99% Blues (2012), Smoky Greenwell’s New Orleans Blue Jam: Live at the Old U.S. Mint (2015), South Louisiana Blues (2016), and his new album, Blues and the Power of Peace (2019).